-^{}Based on rehabilitation loans funded by the County and distributed by the Community Development Commission since 2014 and the potential availability of funding identified during implementation of Actions 5.1a, 5.4 and 2.1b.
+^{}Based on rehabilitation loans funded by the County and distributed by the Community Development Commission since 2014.
 Conservation/Preservation estimated objectives have been determined based on the County's sole affordable project with an expiration date for the affordability.
 Coyote Valley has an expiration date of 2071 and is not at risk of converting to market rate within the next 10 years.